qiboteam/qibocal/doc/source/protocols/drag/drag.rst

 DRAG experiments
 ================

-In this section we show how to run Ramsey experiments using Qibocal
+In this section we show how to run DRAG experiments using Qibocal

 .. _drag:

-DRAG :cite:p:`Motzoi_2009, Gambetta_2011`: pulses can be used to lower both phase and leakage errors, it consists in adding a quadrature component to the pulse which is proportional to the time derivative of the phase component.
-Given a pulse with a phase component :math:`\Omega_x` the quadrature component :math:`\Omega_y` is evaluated as
+DRAG :cite:p:`Motzoi_2009, Gambetta_2011`: pulses can be used to lower both phase and leakage errors.
+It consists of adding a quadrature component to the pulse which is proportional to the time derivative of the in-phase component.
+Given a pulse with an in-phase component :math:`\Omega_x` the quadrature component :math:`\Omega_y` is evaluated as

 .. math::